 word mode, or case folding.
 Then the subcommand prompts for a key to

-files for deletion, moving or copying, u to remove such markings, U,
+for deletion, moving or copying, u to remove such markings, U, L, or R

-L, or R to perform the corresponding renaming function described
+to perform the corresponding renaming function described above, or g

-above, or g to apply a generic marking that simply indicates which
+to apply a generic marking that simply indicates which files contained

-files contained the specified search string.
-A numeric prefix
+the specified search string.
+A numeric prefix argument to this

-argument to this subcommand reverses the sense of its test, marking
+subcommand reverses the sense of its test, marking only files that